has blessed us with its magical Google Earth

-Find out more about climate on Velebit main page.
+Find out more about climate on Velebit main page

 crampons are always necessary.
 Then it is much safer to climb Crnopac via southern route.
 Northern route is quite dangerous in winter because of many holes and chasms by the way, which can be hidden by snow.
 If you go have some rope and ice ax.
 Even in mid winter southern slopes can be free of snow while northern side is under deep layer till spring.
 Usually expect hard packed snow.

 you don’t need anything except walking poles if you like them.
 Upper 2/3 of southern route are completely exposed to sun so start early if you want to go this way.
 Northern route is mostly in shade so much better for summer.
 Summer is definitely least attractive season to visit Crnopac but the only one when you can combine it with rafting or swimming in Krupa or Zrmanja rivers.
 Till mid June and by the mid September water is already to cold.

 or October & May are most beautiful months to visit Crnopac.
 In May everything is fresh green with lot of flowers while in October fall colors are beautiful.

 meteo station, which is observing weather since 1953.
 There is no weather forecast for Velebit on the net, only current data.
 Since Zavizan is 200m higher than Crnopac temperature would be around 2°C warmer.
 For the forecast look at places which lie close to this area of Velebit like Gospic, Gracac & Zadar.

 Here are the links where you can find out about the current weather on Velebit (Zavizan) and forecast for Croatia:

-Croatia at WeatherOnline,
+Croatia at WeatherOnline